oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.15.4 Sleep Duration <a id='sleep-duration'></a>

 The Sleep Duration is a four-byte integer time interval measured in seconds.
 It is the maximum amount of time that a client may stay asleep without being disconnected by the Server.
-For more information on sleeping clients, and the purpose of Sleep Duration, see [4.14.2](#sleeping-clients).
+For more information on sleeping clients, and the purpose of Sleep Duration, see [4.14.2 "Sleeping Clients"](#sleeping-clients).

 «<mark title="Requirement MQTT-SN-3.15.4-1"><a name="MQTT-SN-3.15.4-1"></a>The Sleep Duration MUST be greater than 0</mark>»\[MQTT‑SN‑3.15.4‑1].